TerableMods/Quickport-DG/README.md

 ## Info:

-- You must meet the ilvl requirements to teleport to a dungeon
+- You must meet the ilvl requirements to teleport to a dungeon (must be available in your Vanguard window)
-- All teleporting replicates using the Vanguard window and is 100% safe
-- Might say your item level is too low if you have no daily vanguards remaining
+- You may get "your item level is too low" error message, if you have no daily vanguards remaining
+- Replicates teleporting using the Vanguard window and is 100% safe
+- **Patch 95.3 has a known Vanguard window bug, so first make sure dungeons are available in your Vanguard window**
+  - Teleporting to Ghillieglade using a scroll will correct this in game bug (or completing any vanguard)
 ---

-Patch Version: **92.3**
+Patch Version: **95.3** (

 ![UI](/ui.png)